Triad, Pentad & Beyond

 Intracranial Pressure Dysregulation: Includes idiopathic intracranial hypertension (high pressure) or spontaneous intracranial hypotension (low pressure).

-Vascular Abdominal Pathologies (“Syndromes of Sag”):
+Vascular Abdominal Pathologies (“Syndromes of Sag”): These contribute to blood pooling and worsen POTS symptoms.

 SMA Syndrome: Duodenum compression.